Coronadite

-Coronadite is the lead endmember of the coronadite group, a family of tectomanganates with a 2 × 2 tunnel structure.
-The mineral was named after Francisco Vasquez de Coronado who was an explorer of southwest US.
-The name was made up by Waldemar Lindgren in 1905.
+Coronadite is the lead endmember of the coronadite group, a family of tectomanganates with a 2 × 2 tunnel structure, isostructural with hollandite.

+The mineral was first described by Waldemar Lindgren in 1905, from an occurrence in Arizona, and was named after Francisco Vasquez de Coronado, an explorer of south-west US.
 It is chemically related to ferricoronadite, an Fe3+ analogue, as well as cryptomelane, hollandite, manjiroite and strontiomelane.

 Polyhedral representation of the 2 × 2 tunnel structure of coronadite.
 The black atoms represent Pb.